This post may contain affiliate links. See our disclosure policy.

 Seasoning Variations for Baked Rice

-For this baked rice recipe I used long-grain white rice.
-You can also use brown rice, basmati rice, or jasmine rice.
-The cooking times should remain the same.
-Once you get the gist of baking rice for a crowd, it is SO easy to make variations and flavors depending on what you are serving.
-Keep it simple with lemon zest, a little garlic, and garnish with parsley or green onions.
+Once you get the gist of cooking large quantities of rice for a crowd, it is SO easy to make variations and flavors depending on what you are serving.
+Keep it simple with lemon zest, a little garlic, and garnish with parsley, bell peppers or green onions.
+Season with some soy sauce or teriyaki sauce.
 Or try one of these recipes below.
 They’re super easy and absolutely delicious!

 - Spanish or Mexican Rice for a Crowd: The recipe below calls for 5 quarts of water.
 For this Spanish Rice, reduce water to 3.5 quarts and then add two 28-ounce cans of Rotel tomatoes, 2 cups of tomato sauce, ⅓ cup of taco seasoning, and more salt to taste (if needed).
 Continue directions as directed below.
 This is delicious served with refried or black beans.